 Some of the worst disruptions to a person’s quality of life are major health events.
 Between the cost of care and the potential lost income, chronic, critical, and terminal illnesses can have a detrimental financial impact on quality of life at any stage.

-Quality of Life. . .Insurance®, issued by American General Life Insurance Company (AGL) a member of American International Group, Inc. (AIG), includes built-in, no-cost living benefits to help you maintain your quality of life during such events.
+Quality of Life. . .Insurance®, issued by American General Life Insurance Company (AGL) a member of American International Group, Inc. (AIG), includes built-in, living benefits to help you maintain your quality of life during such events.
 The QoL SelectChoice II Accelerated Benefit Riders can provide a portion of your contractual death benefit while you’re still living if your condition meets the criteria for one of these types of illnesses.
 The accelerated death benefit can be used for any purpose.

 Chronic illnesses are typically conditions suffered for a long period of time, during which normal daily living is disrupted.
 A qualifying Chronic Illness is an illness or physical condition that was initially certified by a licensed health care practitioner within the past 12 months and affects the Insured Person so that he or she is unable to perform at least two of the normal Activities of Daily Living (ADLs) without substantial assistance or requires substantial supervision from another person to protect the Insured Person from threats to health and safety due to cognitive impairment.
 Quality of Life...Insurance can help you financially by accelerating some or all of your policy’s death benefit upon being diagnosed.